 Our collective

-Our world is facing unprecedented challenges: the rise of the political right in many countries, a historical level of environmental destruction and loss of biodiversity, a crisis of the political mechanisms of decision making, within liberal, representative democracies, abysmal levels of economic inequality that intersects with gender, caste, race, and ethnicity.
-At the same time, there never have been so many displaced people forced to leave their homes in search of a new opportunity for their lives.
+Our world is facing unprecedented challenges: the rise of the political right in many countries, a historical level of environmental destruction and loss of biodiversity, a crisis of the political mechanisms of decision-making, within liberal, representative democracies, abysmal levels of economic inequality that intersects with gender, caste, race, and ethnicity.
+At the same time, there have never been so many displaced people forced to leave their homes in search of a new opportunity for their lives.
 We face new kinds of wars, increasing militarization and territories ruled by anomic violence.

 This multidimensional crisis faced by our world is rooted in the very civilizational foundations that patriarchal capitalist modernity is built on: